 By Rick Beavin, California Market President Humana

-Humana is a Medicare Advantage HMO, PPO, and PFFS organization and stand-alone prescription drug plan with a Medicare contract.
-Enrollment is any Humana Medicare plan depends on contract renewal.
-Humana also has Medicare Advantage plans that do not include Part D prescription drug coverage available.
+Humana is a Medicare Advantage HMO, PPO, and PFFS organization, and stand-alone prescription drug plan, with a Medicare contract.
+Enrollment in any Humana plan depends on plan renewal.